Project-MONAI/model-zoo/CONTRIBUTING.md

 ### Necessary verifications

 1. Check if necessary files are existing in your bundle.
-1. Check if keys naming are consistent as our requirements.
+1. Check if keys naming are consistent with our requirements.
 1. If an existing bundle has been modified, check if `version` and `changelog` are updated.
 1. Check if metadata format is correct.
 You can also run the following command locally to verify your bundle before submitting a pull request: